dev-iayush27/SwiftInterviewPrepration/README.md

 ## 3. View Controller Life Cycle Methods:

 ### viewDidLoad:
 This Method is loaded once in view controller life cycle.
 Its Called When all the view are loaded.
+It's called When content view is created in memory.
 You Can do Some common task in this method:
 1.Network call which need Once.
 2.User Interface
 3.Others Task Those are Need to do Once